Watchful’s smart WordPress updater skips sites with stale backups

 So we have good news: Watchful is getting smarter.
-Watchful’s auto-updater is now aware of your site’s backup status.
+Watchful’s smart WordPress updater is now aware of your site’s backup status.
 Watchful knows whether your site has been backed up recently, and can stop all automatic updates if there’s no recent backup.

 We think this GIF below is a good way to think about the progress with Watchful’s updater 🙂